setarcos/archlinux-keyring/.gitlab/issue_templates/Remove Main Key.md

 ### Main key holders

-- [ ] There are more than or equal to three valid main keys remaining after removal of this key.
+- [ ] There are more than or equal to four valid main keys remaining after removal of this key.
 - [ ] All packagers have at least three valid main key signatures for their packager key after removal of this key.